MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 % Access VLAN does not exist.
 Creating vlan 30
 ```

-Note: Current switch technology no longer requires that the vlan command be issued to add a VLAN to the database.
-By assigning an unknown VLAN to a port, the VLAN adds to the VLAN database.
+Note: Current switch technology no longer requires that the vlan command be issued to add a VLAN to the [[database]].
+By assigning an unknown VLAN to a port, the VLAN adds to the VLAN [[database]].

 b.
 Verify that the new VLAN is displayed in the VLAN table.